hyphacoop/organizing/2020-02-26-standup-meeting.md

 - bl joining governance + ops
     - Call for joining? and new time?
-    - dc: hard to finding new time and blocking off
+    - dc: hard to finding new time and blocking off (bl: okay for existing time)
 - dc: next steps on closing PRs?
     - Hanging for 2 weeks
     - pc: direct reach out?